 EMERGENCY LUNCH BOX PROGRAMME

 In 1994, the Association encouraged all its member clubs to focus on “Nutrition Programmes in Elementary School”.
-The May Court Club of Chatham presently provides nutritional snacks to twenty-six elementary and secondary schools in Chatham-Kent.
+The May Court Club of Chatham presently provides nutritional snacks to twenty-three elementary and secondary schools in Chatham-Kent.
 It is now referred to as the “Emergency Lunch Box Programme”.

 QUEEN ELIZABETH II SCHOOL BREAKFAST PROGRAMME